What's Wheel Offset - Quick Guide (2023)

 How to measure a rim offset

-How wheel offset is measured is a question easy to answer.
+How wheel offset refers to a measurement is a question easy to answer.

 First, keep in mind that determining the centerline is the first step in calculating your offset.
 In other words, if your rim is 9-inch-wide, divide the width by 2 and you will get a 4.5-inch centerline.